uranusjr/snafu/README.rst

 CPython distribution and built into a `snafu.exe`, so the user can just install and run this without knowing the whole thing is implemented in Python.

+The installer bundle should contain a copy of the newest possible Python, and installs the py launcher from it along with SNAFU itself.
+SNAFU should manager the launcher’s upgrading when itself upgrades.

 I’m still poundering whether I should put the executable somewhere in PATH, *add* it to the PATH, or just leave this to the user.
 This can be discussed and decided on later.